-As technology advances, and the internet takes up more of a central role in our lives, the demand for computer components, computer software and electronic products continues to grow.
-As such, companies operating in this space must be conscious of the amount of electronic waste (the "e-waste") produced which increases pressure on the environment and acts as a direct contradiction to the Group's sustainable values.
+With the rapid development in information technology, artificial intelligence and automation, and their increasing significance in our daily lives, there is an ever-increasing demand for computer components, computer software and electronic products.
+As such, companies operating in this realm must be conscious of the amount of electronic waste ("e-waste") produced which leads to local and global environmental issues and acts as a direct contradiction to the Group's values on sustainability.
 Conducting such trade business in the global market requires PINE to develop holistic operation management that can ensure product quality and lifespan.
-Through our responsible marketing strategy, rigorous quality assurance and control system, as well as supply chain optimisation policy, we strive to source and distribute eco-friendly and long-lasting products that aim to lessen the burden on the environment.
+Through our responsible service and customer relationship strategy, rigorous quality assurance and control system, as well as supply chain optimisation practices, we strive to source and distribute eco-friendly and sustainable products that aim to lessen the Group's impact on the environment.